-A construction loan is typically a short-term loan used to pay for the cost of building a home.
+A home construction loan is typically a short-term loan used to pay for the cost of building a home.
 It may be offered for a set term (usually around a year) to allow you the time to build your home.
-At the end of the construction process, and the house is completed, your loan converts to a permanent longer term mortgage.
+At the end of the construction process, your loan converts to a permanent longer term mortgage.
 This is called an all in one loan.

 Banks and mortgage lenders are often leery of construction loans for many reasons.
 One major issue is that you need to place a lot of trust in the builder.
-The bank or lender is lending money for something that is to be constructed, with the assumption that it will have a certain value when it is finished.
-If things go wrong – for instance, if the builder does a poor job or if property values fall – then it could turn out that the bank has made a bad investment and that the property isn’t worth as much as the loan.
-To try to protect themselves from this problematic outcome, banks often impose strict qualifying requirements for a construction loan.
+The bank or lender is lending money for something that is to be constructed.
+With that, there is the assumption that it will have a certain value when it is finished.
+If things go wrong then it could turn out that the bank has made a bad investment and that the property isn’t worth as much as the loan.
+Banks do try protect themselves from this problematic outcome.
+Banks often impose strict qualifying requirements for a construction loan.
 These usually include the following provisions:

-2. The Lender Needs Detailed Specifications.
 This includes floor plans, as well as details about the materials that are going to be used in the home.
-Builders often put together a comprehensive list of all details (sometimes called the “blue book”); details generally include everything from ceiling heights to the type of home insulation to be used.
+Builders often put together a comprehensive list of all details.
+Sometimes called the “blue book”, it generally includes everything you need to know.
+Whether it is the ceiling heights to the type of home insulation to be used, it will be listed.

-3. The Home Value Must Be Estimated by an Appraiser.
-Although it can seem difficult to appraise something that doesn’t exist, the lender must have an appraiser consider the blue book and specs of the house, as well as the value of the land that the home is being built on.
-These calculations are then compared to other similar houses with similar locations, similar features, and similar size.
+It can seem difficult to appraise something that doesn’t exist.
+This requires the lender needing an appraiser to consider the blue book and specs of the house.
+In addition, as well as the value of the land that the home is being built on.
+These calculations are then compared to other similar houses.
+The similarities are based on locations, features, and size.
 These other houses are called “comps,” and an appraised value is determined based on the comps.

-4. You Will Need to Put Down a Large Down Payment.
-Typically, 20% is the minimum you need to put down for a construction loan – some lenders require as much as 25% down.
+Typically, 20% is the minimum you need to put down for a construction loan.
+Some lenders require as much as 25% down.
 This ensures that you are invested in the project and won’t just walk away if things go wrong.
 This also protects the bank or lender in case the house doesn’t turn out to be worth as much as they expected.

-Providing that you meet all these criteria and have good credit, you should be able to qualify for a construction loan.
-Generally, lenders also require information regarding your income (to be sure you can afford the mortgage payments) and your current home, just as they would with any type of standard mortgage loan.
+Providing that you meet the criteria and have good credit, you should qualify for a construction loan.
+Generally, lenders also require information regarding your income.
+This is to to be sure you can afford the mortgage payments and your current home.
+This practice is similar to what would be done with a standard mortgage loan.

 The number of draws and the amount of each is negotiated between the builder, the buyer, and the bank.
 Typically, the first draw comes from the buyer’s down payment (so it is the buyer’s money most at risk).
 It is also common for the bank to require an inspection at each stage before releasing the money to the builder.
 This helps to ensure that everything is on track and that the money is being spent as it should.